Download this Little Red and the Very Hungry Lion book study as a fun addition to your fairy tale study.

 - Focus on Verbs – This task requires students to look through the book to find verbs.
-Once found, they write them and determine if they are used in the past, present or future tense in the sentence.
+Once they find them, they write them and determine if they are past, present or future tense in the sentence.

 - New Words – For this task students search through the book to find three unfamiliar words.
 They look up the meanings and then draw pictures to illustrate their meanings.